pygmyos/site/readme.txt

-Contains project and site related code and diagrams.
+Contains code and diagrams for the new PygmyOS site.